- 1 Best Vegan Hiking Boots and Shoes Reviews

 - Torsion is not the strong point of the shoes and they could see improved flexibility

-Altra Lone Peak 3.5 Women’s Trail Running Shoes
+Altra Lone Peak 3.5 Women’s Vegan Trail Running Shoes

 While I’m not the fastest trail runner, there are times when I just put by boots in the backpack and go for fast shoes to get to my daily finish line faster.
 This Altra design has nothing to do with animals and everything to do with support on climbs and descents.